Curlew Nesting Behaviour

 1. Hi Janet,

 The short answer is yes they do.
 We have had about 15 birds (we know about) return to our study area to breed with wild birds and a growing evidence base that they are replacing adults we have lost to (e.g.) predation in their old territories.
 What we don’t know is just how widely distributed they now are from their hatch/release sites, as we can’t possibly cover such a wide area with the intensity of survey coverage required to identify returning birds by their colour rings.
 Fewer birds have returned to breed than we would like, but they may be breeding elsewhere and we just haven’t heard about it yet.
-I also know that a headstarted bird from Slimbridge, which was taken from a nest in Slimbridge and hatched and released in captivity there, has set up a breeding territory in Shropshire, so clearly they don’t all behave in the same way.
 One of our headstarted males raised a brood to three weeks old this year, but unfortunately lost it before fledging.
 This is the third breeding record from that male in Shropshire since his release in 2019.

 1. Hi Julia,